SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 3. Pin an official libaom commit for AV1, the local libavif commit for AVIF/container comparison, and the independently reviewed HEVC implementation and interoperability references.
 4. Create a provenance map from each WIP codec file to its specification section and exact upstream source.
 Preserve the current SVT-AV1 origins where applicable and identify which missing paths will use libaom.
 5. Convert the completion boundary above into a feature matrix with `unsupported`, `parses`, `decodes`, `encodes`, and `verified independently` states.
+6. Audit every source file under `src/ImageSharp/Formats/Heif`.
+Document every type and shared contract, and add technical comments wherever the code depends on non-obvious specification syntax, fixed-point arithmetic, transform staging, entropy state, buffer layout, or SIMD behavior.
+Keep public XML documentation limited to observable API behavior.

 Exit gate:

-- The post-merge branch has a recorded Release baseline, every existing failure is classified, and all upstream code origins are known before additional porting begins.
+- The post-merge branch has a recorded Release baseline, every existing failure is classified, all upstream code origins are known, and the complete HEIF source tree passes the documentation audit before additional porting begins.

 ### Phase 1: correct the format contract